thecochenille/Research_R_bayesian_divergence-time/divergence-time.md

+#Electronic Supplementary Materials: Analyses workflow of Vea and Grimaldi

+#Title: A time-scale for scales: the divergence of major lineages of Coccomorpha (Insecta: Hemiptera) was much earlier than that of their modern angiosperm hosts

 ---
-title: 'Electronic Supplementary Materials: Analyses workflow of Vea and Grimaldi feeding Coccoidea (Hemiptera) in the light of amber inclusions' : A time scale for scales: divergence time and diversification rates of the plant-sap
-output: html_document
----

-#Summary
+##Summary
 This supplementary material document details the analyses performed for the results presented in Vea and Grimaldi (submitted).
-A Time scale for scales: divergence time and diversification rates of the plant-sap feeding Coccoidea (Hemiptera) in the light of amber inclusions.
+A time-scale for scales: the divergence of major lineages of Coccomorpha (Insecta: Hemiptera) was much earlier than that of their modern angiosperm hosts.

-It includes command lines used in the MrBayes vers.
-3.2.3 analyses, as well as command lines for the R analyses.
-Finally, this file also includes supplementary figures referred in the main paper.
+This file includes all command lines used in the MrBayes vers.
+3.2.3 analyses.

-#Data
+##Data

-  - Combined dataset downloadable in Dryad (url to be added after manuscrip accepted): This dataset includes XX taxa, with 174 morphological characters and xx aligned nucleotides including 18S, 28S and EF-1, in nexus format.
+  - Combined dataset downloadable in Dryad (url to be added after manuscript accepted): This dataset includes 121 taxa, with 174 morphological characters and 3731 aligned nucleotides from the nuclears markers 18S, 28S and EF-1, in nexus format.

 The dataset includes the following command line block, defining the analysis basic settings: